Victory Ride Stakes

 The Victory Ride Stakes is a Grade III American Thoroughbred horse race for three-year-old fillies run at a distance of 6 1/2 furlongs on the dirt held annually in late June or early July at Belmont Park in Elmont, New York.

 History

 The race is named in honor of Victory Ride, winner of the Grade I Test Stakes in 2001.

 The event was inaugurated on 23 August 2003 and was held at Saratoga Race Course in Saratoga Springs, New York over a distance of six furlongs.
 The event was won by the D. Wayne Lukas trained Country Romance in a time of 1:09.62.

 The race was ungraded for its first three editions and was upgraded to Grade III in 2006.

 Since 2012, the event has been run at Belmont Park in early July.
 The race was run at 6 furlongs until 2013, when it was increased to 6 1/2 furlongs.

+In 2024 the event was moved to Aqueduct Racetrack due to infield tunnel and redevelopment work at Belmont Park.

+In 2025 the event was moved to Saratoga Racetrack as part of the July 4th weekend meeting.